 Gibson Hall, S-363

-- Bachelor of Arts (BA), Harvard University
+- PhD, Harvard University

-- Master of Arts (MA), Harvard University
+- MA, Harvard University

-- Doctor of Philosophy (PhD), Harvard University
+- BA, Harvard University

 Sufism and Islamic philosophy; Qur'anic exegesis; Hindu philosophy and theology; Muslim-Hindu interaction in South Asia; Arabic, Persian, and Sanskrit literatures; South Asian religions